Singular Value Decomposition as Simply as Possible

 SVD without jargon

 Jargon is useful when talking within a community of experts, but I find that, at least for myself, it is easy to use jargon to mask when I do not understand something.
-If I were to present SVD to a mathematician, the power of jargon is that I could convey the key ideas rapidly and precisely.
+If I were to present the SVD to a mathematician, the power of jargon is that I could convey the key ideas rapidly and precisely.
 The downside is that I could also simply use the words without fully understanding the underlying idea, while my expert listener filled in the gaps.
 As an exercise, I want to first present the SVD without jargon, as if explaining it to an interested 14-year-old—think eighth-grade level mathematical maturity.
 I will then formalize this intuitive explanation to work towards the standard formulation.
 So here we go.

 Imagine we have a square.
 The square, like your hand forming an “L”, has a particular orientation which we graphically represent with arrows (Figure 11).